CoryBond/DalleDisplayer/README.md

 1. Restart xinit + openbox
 2. Run the script directly while openbox session is open with `DISPLAY=:0.0 python3 ~path_to_DalleDisplayer_root~/__init__.py`

+#### Boot

+Several linux tools allow xinit + openbox + DalleDisplayer to start at boot.
+One of the most popular is the rc.local script.

+After opening the script with `sudo nano /etc/rc.local` all you need to do is add a line before the "exit 0" at the end of the script that run xinit + openbox with admin permissions.
+Such as `sudo xinit openbox-session`.
+If you also setup DalleDisplayer in the openbox autostart file then it will load at boot as well.

 #### OpenBox command line